-Ibagué is the capital of the province of Tolima and is located roughly 200 km from the capital, Bogotá.
-The city has around 500,000 inhabitants and is an important commercial centre due to its central location between Bogotá and Cali.
-The region is also an important producer of coffee and rice, and it has become an increasingly big player in the nation’s textile industry.
+Ibagué is the capital of the Tolima department on the central mountain range of the Colombian Andes.
+Located between Bogotá and Cali, it is home to over 500,000 people and is an important commercial centre.
+The region is also a significant producer of coffee and rice and has become an increasingly big player in the nation’s textile industry.

 Despite these economic factors, unemployment remains high at around 15%, and the proportion of people without formal work is large.